simonbreiter/wp-boilerplate/README.md

 # wp-boilerplate
-This repository is intended to give developers a all batteries included project for a pleasant programming experience with WordPress.
+This repository is intended to give developers an all batteries included project for a pleasant programming experience with WordPress.
 Feel free to fork it and customize it to your own liking!